Seramis/PHP_ActiveRecord/README.md

 # PHP ActiveRecord #
-For some time, i have had many toughts how things should be different, when using or building different ActiveRecords or ORMs.
-Now it's time to put those toughts into code and show it to the public.
+For some time, i have had many thoughts how things should be different, when using or building different ActiveRecords or ORMs.
+Now it's time to put those thoughts into code and show it to the public.

 Let's put some rules down:
 * All properties represent only fields in DB